-Position correctly the elements of the laser cavity (choose a stable cavity length) and increase the diode supply current back to 1 A.

-The laser radiation is invisible (1064 nm).
+Position correctly the elements of the laser cavity (choose a stable cavity length) and increase the diode supply current back to 1 A. The laser radiation is invisible (1064 nm).
 A small piece of Thorlabs cardboard (infrared converter) allows you to visualise the laser by a small orange spot when placed in the beam path.

-Align the cavity to obtain a TEM{00} mode.
+Investigation and measurements: Align the cavity to obtain a TEM{00} mode.
 Then, optimise it to increase the laser output power.
+Then document your answers to the following points: